The Parker Valby Blueprint: Redefining High School Cross-Country With High-Intensity Cross-Training

 Some runners need to move to recover, but the impact of a recovery run can be counterproductive.

-Enhancing Cadence and Turnover
+Enhancing Cadence And Turnover

 Sloppy form often sets in during the final miles of a long run.

-Strategically structured cross-training (like high-RPM spinning or Arc Trainer work) forces the athlete to maintain a high turnover rate when tired, reinforcing efficient movement mechanics without the risk of form breakdown on pavement.
+The Fix: Strategically structured cross-training (like high-RPM spinning or Arc Trainer work) forces the athlete to maintain a high turnover rate when tired, reinforcing efficient movement mechanics without the risk of form breakdown on pavement.

 The Mental Reset